Sickle cell disease

 - Dactylitis: Swollen hands and/or feet, most commonly seen in infancy.

-- Splenic (or hepatic) sequestration: When a large amount of red blood cells suddenly become trapped in the spleen (or liver), which can cause children to become suddenly very anaemic.
+- Splenic (or hepatic) sequestration: When a large amount of red blood cells suddenly become trapped in the spleen (or liver), which can lead to splenic enlargement and severe anaemia.

 - Painful crises: This can affect any part of the body (bones, for example, or the abdomen).